craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Underdark/Locations & Holdings/Forgehome.md

 The 'City' is a collection of three neighborhoods, holding homes, apartments, stores, and public works.
 Much of the city has been overtaken by a sickly purple film, where veins and tentacles slowly flex about.
 Many of the exterior walls are broken outward, allowing egress to and from the Depths.

 ##### The Third Floor, The Forge
-Below the eastern end of the C
+Below the center of the City, where each neighborhood, the Forge is a grand workshop, titanic in scale and production.
+Workrooms are stacked upon eachother, where catwalks and bridges connect the thousands of stations.

 ##### The Fourth Floor, The Keep